The Sun Tzu Commentary: Getting it wrong

 Cleary got his turn with Wilhelm’s translation of The Secret of the Golden Flower.
 He accuses Wilhelm of, “reading weird and superstitious ideas into the text.”
 In a burst of indignation, Cleary accuses Wilhelm of publishing a work that was “confused, misconstrued, unreliable, flawed, and dysfunctional (1991).”
 Tang Zi-Chang (1969, 175) says Griffith’s work has “chapter headings [that] do not correspond with the accurate Chinese meanings nor are they proper English military terminology.”
 Wee et al. (1996, 296) have added more than their own two cents’ worth on this ongoing debate.

-In the latter years of the twentieth century, Ping-fa became the darling of martial artists and militarists enamoured with the wars and warriors of ancient Asia.
-James Clavell enthusiastically proposed that military officers should be required to write examinations on Ping-fa, which, if they fail, would lead to dismissal or demotion.
+In the latter years of the twentieth century, bing-fa became the darling of martial artists and militarists enamoured with the wars and warriors of ancient Asia.
+James Clavell enthusiastically proposed that military officers should be required to write examinations on Bing-fa, which, if they fail, would lead to dismissal or demotion.
 Says he,

 I truly believe that if our military and political leaders had studied [Sun Tzu], Vietnam could not have happened, we would not have lost the war in Korea; the Bay of Pigs could not have occurred; the hostage fiasco in Iran could not have come to pass; the British Empire would not have been dismembered; and in all probability, World Wars I and II would have been avoided—certainly they would have not been waged as they were waged, and the millions of youths obliterated unnecessarily and stupidly by monsters calling themselves generals would have lived out their lives.
 (Clavell 1993, 1–2)